mbrettsc/IRC/README.md

 ##  Commands

--  **BOT**: If the bot is connected to the server, it will broadcast a message to all clients, and the content of this message will be based on the first parameter provided
+-  **BOT**: If the bot is connected to the server, it will broadcast a message to all clients, and the content of this message will be based on the first parameter provided.

--  **CAP**: The CAP command serves as a handshake mechanism between server to HexChat and the bot
+-  **CAP**: The CAP command serves as a handshake mechanism between server to HexChat and bot.

 -  **HELPME**: The HELPME command provides users with explanations on how to connect to the server using Netcat.
 It is a helpful resource for users who may be new to the IRC environment or need assistance with the connection process.